 Election Law and Voting Rights

 WIT’s election law experts are leaders in election science.
 They are experienced in voting rights, mail-in ballots, voting systems, and polling behavior and planning.
-Many have dedicated their careers to issues involving state and federal constitutional law, the Voting Rights Act, the integrity of the USPS, electorate behavior in choice of voting methods, the forensics examination of voters’ signatures, electronic voting machines, the generational change in voting behavior and the impact of the pandemic in voting preparedness and voter safety.
+Many have dedicated their careers to issues involving state and federal constitutional law, the Voting Rights Act, the integrity of the USPS, electorate behavior in choice of voting methods, the forensics examination of voters’ signatures, electronic voting machines, the generational change in voting behavior, and the impacts of population shifts and redistricting efforts.

-- Computer Scientists for voting systems and election inference
+- Computer scientists on voting systems and election inference

-- Forensic Document Specialists for voters’ signature analysis
+- Forensic Document Specialists on voters’ signature analysis

-- PhDs in Political Science for voting rights
+- PhDs in Political Science on voting rights